 - 1. Install and configure Rally on all machines.
-Be sure that the same version is installed on all of them. - 2.
+Be sure that the same version is installed on all of them and fully configured. - 2.
 Start the Rally daemon on each machine.
 The Rally daemon allows Rally to communicate with all remote machines.
-On the benchmark coordinator run esrallyd start --node-ip=10.5.5.5 --coordinator-ip=10.5.5.5 and on the benchmark candidate run esrallyd start --node-ip=10.5.5.10 --coordinator-ip=10.5.5.5.
+On the benchmark coordinator run esrallyd start --node-ip=10.5.5.
+5 --coordinator-ip=10.5.5.5 and on the benchmark candidate machines run esrallyd start --node-ip=10.5.5.10 --coordinator-ip=10.5.5.5 and esrallyd start --node-ip=10.5.5.11 --coordinator-ip=10.5.5.5 respectively.
 The --node-ip parameter tells Rally the IP of the machine on which it is running.
 As some machines have more than one network interface, Rally will not attempt to auto-detect the machine IP.
 The --coordinator-ip parameter tells Rally the IP of the benchmark coordinator node. - 3.
-Start the benchmark by invoking Rally as usual on the benchmark coordinator, for example: esrally --distribution-version=5.0.0 --target-hosts=10.5.5.10:9200.
-Rally will derive from the --target-hosts parameter that it should provision the node 10.5.5.10.
+Start the benchmark by invoking Rally as usual on the benchmark coordinator, for example: esrally --distribution-version=5.0.0 --target-hosts=10.5.5.10:9200,10.5.5.11:9200.
+Rally will derive from the --target-hosts parameter that it should provision the nodes 10.5.5.10 and 10.5.5.11. - 4.
+After the benchmark has finished you can stop the Rally daemon again.
+On the benchmark coordinator and on the benchmark candidates run esrallyd stop.